Galilee School Guardian and Community Resources

 Galilee School Student Support

 If you’re a student in need of help and support, please contact the Galilee School via Facebook Messenger.
+You can also call the school on (02) 6293 6314 , or send an email to galilee.school@commsatwork.org.

 Headspace Canberra – services to support youth mental health

-You are still able to refer young people to their service for a phone consultation.
-Just call them on 02 51099700 or email them on hs.canberra@marthonhealth.com.
+Headspace Canberra are offering phone services during regular business hours for young people aged 12-25 years.
+You are able to refer young people to their service for a phone consultation by calling 02 51099700 or emailing them on hs.canberra@marthonhealth.com.

 How can we help

+If there is no space to connect with Headspace available at home, please contact us here at Galilee School.
 We can set up a safe and private space here at the school with a phone and/or computer with working internet for the young person to access.
 This will allow the young person to attend their appointment in privacy and with no distractions.

+The attached flyer describes how Headspace can be of assistance to them during these difficult times.
+Download the flyer here (pdf).
 If you have serious concerns about a young person’s mental health, you can also access the Mental Health Line 1800 011 511 (24-hour service).

 Coping with stress during the COVID-19 outbreak